dex4er/js-tick-processor/README.md

 See <https://v8.dev/docs/profile> for details.

-This package contains original tick processor from V8 v7.0.276.28.
+This package contains original tick processor from V8 v7.0.276.28 which has been used in Node v11.1.0.

 ## Requirements